abhinav/git-spice/doc/reference.md

 Amend the current commit

+Staged changes are amended into the topmost commit.
-Amends the last commit with the staged changes, restacking upstack branches if necessary.
+Branches upstack are restacked if necessary.
-Use this to keep upstack branches in sync as you update a branch in the middle of the stack.
+Use this as a shortcut for 'git commit --amend' followed by 'gs upstack restack'.

 **Flags**

-* `-m`, `--message=STRING`: Use the given message as the commit message.
+* `-m`, `--message=MSG`: Use the given message as the commit message.
 * `-n`, `--no-edit`: Don't edit the commit message

 ## Rebase